fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> When do I use the state and when do I use the store?

 > what kind data should be saved in redux store?

 > Should I work for a small or large company?